-Contrary to popular belief, organizing virtual events can be tricky.
+Contrary to popular belief, virtual event organization can be tricky.
 It isn’t just bringing together a few speakers and putting up a show last minute.
-Virtual events require more intensive planning than physical events.
+Virtual event planning requires more intensive preparation and a well-thought-out process than physical events.

 Using Speaker Engage, you can plan and organize your virtual event to be better.
-With in-built functionalities to ensure smooth communication between your speakers and sponsors, Speaker Engage can also be your event planner.
+Speaker Engage can also be your event planner with in-built functionalities to ensure smooth communication between your speakers and sponsors.

-Coming back to virtual events, there are multiple things that can go wrong and reflect sourly upon the organizers.
+Coming back to virtual events, multiple things can go wrong and reflect sourly upon the organizers.
 It is better to identify them and take necessary measures to avoid them since precaution is better than cure.

 Plan.
-Chalk out a well-detailed promotional strategy that will urge the audience to take action and be involved.
-Prepare a marketing list and send out emails, create promotional videos and content, and share them on social media.
+Chalk out a well-detailed promotional strategy while hosting online virtual events to increase the audience’s urge to take action and be involved.
+Prepare a marketing list, send out emails, create promotional videos and content, and share them on social media.
 Leverage your industry contacts and promote within niche circles.

-Any issues with connectivity, be it buffering or a lag in communication is one of the worst situations to be in as a virtual event organizer.
-You are promising your audience a real-time event that would in no way deter the experience of a real live event.
+Be it buffering or a lag in communication, any connectivity issues are among the worst situations for a virtual event organizer.
+You promise your audience a real-time event that would in no way deter the experience of an actual live event.
 Once the event starts running like a pause-play marathon, your audience will no longer be interested.

-Choose your virtual event hosting platform wisely.
+Choose your virtual event hosting platform wisely because it plays a crucial role in online event engagement.
 It mustn’t be too heavy for your audience to run on their home systems.

-Have a tech team available at all times to take up any connectivity issues faced by the audience and they must be equipped to walk the audience through fixing any and all issues.
+Have a tech team available to take up any connectivity issues the audience faces and be equipped to walk the audience by fixing any problems.

-It is not pleasant when a speaker or an organizer is unable to communicate well to their audience.
-Especially during a virtual event, where the voice must travel through the internet.
-Your voice may be distorted, causing a huge inconvenience to the audience.
+It is not pleasant when a speaker or an organizer cannot communicate well to their audience, especially during a virtual event, where the voice must travel through the internet.
+Your voice may be distorted, causing a massive inconvenience to the audience.
 Same with visuals.

-Invest in good quality mics.
-Communicate to your speakers that you would want them to be using mics of certain benchmark qualities.
-A good microphone to invest in is the Sennheiser e845 mic.
+Invest in good-quality mics.
+Communicate to your speakers that you would want them to be using mics of certain benchmark qualities because it will enhance the quality of the video and play a crucial role in virtual event production plans.
+An excellent microphone to invest in is the Sennheiser e845 mic.
 This model is well suitable for presentations and conferences.

 Invest in good cameras for speakers as well.
-In the era of online interactive experiences, decent recording equipment is an indispensable tool for presenters.
+In the era of online interactive experiences, proper recording equipment is an indispensable tool for presenters.
 We suggest the Canon XF200/XF205.
-This model is an advanced HD video camera that is used by professional broadcast corporations.
+This model is an advanced HD video camera that professional broadcast corporations use.
 This means any footage filming on this unit is good enough for TV.

 The two sides of a virtual event are sounds and visuals.
 We’ve already covered the importance of a good mic and camera, but what about the other visuals, the presentations?